Broken Social Media: Anti-Social Sites vs Alternatives

 The silent ban on HN was very sad but there is a new alternative by some prolific social networkers from the marketing industry and beyond: Inbound.org.

-Inbound is already a great community and works for years with
+Inbound is already a great community and works for years without losing ground.

 While HN was very exclusive and you risked getting reprimanded for posting the “wrong” things Inbound also allows submissions from outside the SEO industry itself.